stanleylcao/treehacks2024/README.md

 # treehacks2024

+# Ideas
+- AI video game scene generation
+- Text-based murder mystery game with NLP agents behind the scenes
+- Company simulator where people hate you and you have to make them work

 # Candidates
 - fetch.ai (Smartest AI Agent Prize)
 - Otsuka/Valuenex (Best Hack to Connect with Others through Food)